dkandalov/live-plugin/README.md

  The old meta-version was too broken to be released and two years later was replaced with this.

 ### If you want to contribute
+That's great!
-Please be aware this is a proof-of-concept, don't expect good source code.
+But please be aware this is a proof-of-concept project, don't expect to see great code.
-I could writte a blog post about extendable IDEs but probably not many people would read it so this is kind of "blog with working code" approach.
+I could write a blog post about extendable IDEs but probably not many people would read it so this is kind of "blog with working code" approach.

  - use download_libs.rb to get dependencies